Karachi influential man assaults youth in DHA, video goes viral

 The incident took place in the Ittehad Town area of DHA Karachi.

-The video shows a man identified as Salman Farooqi physically attacking a youth in the presence of a girl, believed to be the victim’s sister, who can be seen begging the attacker to stop.
+The video shows Salman Farooqi physically attacking a youth in the presence of a girl, believed to be the victim’s sister, who can be seen begging the attacker to stop.

 SSP Karachi South Mahzoor Ali confirmed that the incident came to the police’s attention through social media and that no formal complaint had yet been filed.